Dynamics of strongly interacting unstable two-solitons for generalized Korteweg-de Vries equations: Introduction

 The Hamiltonian is the restriction $E\vert_{\cM}$.
 Slightly abusing the notation, we write

 The function $E(\bs x, \bs v)$ is sometimes called the \emph{reduced Hamiltonian}.
 The motion with constraints is given by the equation

-Two problems seem natural. \begin{problem} Study the solutions of the reduced equation \eqref{eq:constrained}. \end{problem} \begin{problem} Is the dynamical behavior of (pure) multi-soliton solutions to \eqref{eq:kdv} correctly described by equation~\eqref{eq:constrained}? \end{problem} It turns out that if $0 < v_1^\infty < \ldots < v_K^\infty < v_*$ and $v_k \notin V_\tx{crit}$ for $k \in \{1, \ldots, K\}$, then one can easily classify all the solutions to \eqref{eq:constrained} such that $v_k(t) \to v_k^\infty$ and $x_{k+1}(t) - x_k(t) \to \infty$ as $t \to \infty$, see Proposition~\ref{prop:constrained-distinct}.
+Two problems seem natural. \begin{problem} Study the solutions of the reduced equation \eqref{eq:constrained}. \end{problem} \begin{problem} Is the dynamical behavior of (pure) multi-soliton solutions to \eqref{eq:kdv} correctly described by equation~\eqref{eq:constrained}? \end{problem} It turns out that if $0 < v_1^\infty < \ldots < v_K^\infty < v_*$ and $v_k^\infty \notin V_\tx{crit}$ for $k \in \{1, \ldots, K\}$, then one can easily classify all the solutions to \eqref{eq:constrained} such that $v_k(t) \to v_k^\infty$ and $x_{k+1}(t) - x_k(t) \to \infty$ as $t \to \infty$, see Proposition~\ref{prop:constrained-distinct}.
 Also for distinct limit velocities, Problem~\ref{prob:full} was solved in the works \cite{MMT02, Martel05, Combet11} mentioned above.

 Without the assumption that the limit velocities are distinct, the situation is only partially understood.
 Existence of 2-solitons and 3-solitons with asymptotically equal velocities was first observed for the mKdV equation by Wadati and Ohkuma~\cite{WaOhk82}.
-For any power nonlinearity, such 2-solitons were constructed by Nguyen~\cite{Vinh17}.
+For any power nonlinearity except for the critical case, such 2-solitons were constructed by Nguyen~\cite{Vinh17}.
+We call this case the \emph{strong interaction regime} because, as we will see, interactions between the solitons play an essential role in determining the asymptotic behavior of the solution.

 We are not aware of any systematic treatment of equation~\eqref{eq:constrained}, we note though that the equation itself appears for instance in \cite{GoOs81}.
 Providing a full answer to Problem~\ref{prob:constrained} might be of independent interest, in view of the fact that an analogous formal reduction argument can be carried out in the study of multi-solitons for various other models, most likely leading to a reduced system similar to~\eqref{eq:constrained}.